BigDataBiology/big-data-biology_org/_posts/Readme.md

 </div>
 ```
+What you need to change is the title,the date and the name.

 (3)If you want to add images,all the images should be stored in `/assets/` folder.
 You can add image like this: